 That night, Jon Moxley did the promo he was asked to do and ran out of the building as soon as his work was done.
 While everybody was in the back feeling super happy, high-fiving and patting each other on the backs like it was a great success after the show, Moxley was feeling hot and fired up over the events of the day.

-Watch the promo Jon Moxley described where he used a handkerchief to put down the LA crowd on Monday Night Raw, November 19, 2018:
+Watch Jon Moxley Use a Handkerchief To Put Down the LA Crowd on Monday Night Raw, November 19th, 2018: